kyuupichan/electrumx/HOWTO.rst

 Machine A: a low-spec 2011 1.6GHz AMD E-350 dual-core fanless CPU, 8GB
 RAM and a DragonFlyBSD HAMMER fileystem on an SSD.
-It requests blocks over the LAN from a bitcoind on machine B.  FLUSH_SIZE: I changed it several times between 1 and 5 million during the sync which causes the above stats to be a little approximate.
-Initial FLUSH_SIZE was 1 million and first flush at height 126,538.
+It requests blocks over the LAN from a bitcoind on machine B.

 Machine B: a late 2012 iMac running El-Capitan 10.11.6, 2.9GHz quad-core Intel i5 CPU with an HDD and 24GB RAM.
 Running bitcoind on